itsdstar/Weather_app/README.md

 The API key for this project is a temporary key and hence might not work in the future.
 [Weather API](https://www.weatherapi.com/) provides free api keys upon account creation and can be used if needed for permanent use !

-Additional Credits:
-@itsdstar [itsdstar](https://github.com/itsdstar) - For making significant changes to css file and also adding a suggestion drop down filter and other functionality for faster api responses !
+Additional Credits: [@itsdstar](https://github.com/itsdstar) - For making significant changes to css file and also adding a suggestion drop down filter and other functionality for faster api responses !

 Live Websites: